dbollinger/ember-demo/express-server/README.md

 ### Start the express server

-- From the express-server directory of this project, run `node app.js`
+- From the express-server directory of this project, run `npm install && node app.js`

 ### Start the ember server

-- From the root directory of this project, run `ember server --proxy="http://localhost:3000`
+- From the root directory of this project, run `npm install && ember server --proxy="http://localhost:3000`

 ### Visit the page